 Talent management has become a popular research area over the past 10 years and the predominant research tends to focus on the exclusive definition, approach, and strategy.
 This causes a potential for tensions to exist within organisations by focusing on the minority of talented employees.
-This research aims to explore stakeholder perceptions of talent management within and between talent pools in order to develop strategies to enhance the coexistence of inclusive and exclusive talent management, talent pools and approaches to managing talent using a lens of paradox theory.
+This research aims to explore stakeholder perceptions of talent management within and between talent pools in order to develop strategies to enhance the coexistence of inclusive and exclusive talent management practices.
+The research will offer a critical review of the literature on talent management, talent pools and approaches to managing talent using a lens of paradox theory.
 A document analysis of the organisational literature concerning talent management will be used to develop key themes around the management of talent within the organisation.
 Semi-structured and indepth interviews will be used to gain the experiences of talent management from multiple stakeholder groups including those employed from talent pools.
 The data collected will be used to develop a multi-stakeholder framework of talent management using paradox theory to identify tensions and to propose recommendations to enhance the coexistence of inclusive and exclusive talent management practices.